 1.17 Current Enrollee Notification

 Contractor shall notify Contractor’s individual and group enrollees of the availability of Exchange coverage and potential eligibility for subsidies in the Exchange as required in State and Federal law.
-Contractor shall implement ongoing strategies to identify potential subsidy-eligible individuals, to educate them about Exchange coverage and assist them in enrolling in Qualified Health Plans in the Exchange.
+Contractor shall identify potential subsidy-eligible individuals, educate them about Exchange coverage, and assist them in enrolling in Qualified Health Plans in the Exchange.

 Article 2 -- Eligibility And Enrollment